United States Supreme Court Legalizes Same-Sex Marriage Nationwide

 Negative responses from conservative groups have come in various forms since the ruling.
 Certain county clerks have either refused to issue marriage licenses entirely or specifically to gay and lesbian couples.
 One East Texas county clerk resigned his position in order to avoid issuing licenses to same-sex couples.
 One congressman based in Iowa, Representative Steve King, introduced a resolution after the Supreme Court’s decision that would state that the House of Representatives asserts that marriage is between a man and a woman, that the Supreme Court’s decision was not Constitutional, and that the Court’s decision “perverts the definition of marriage.”

 Now that same-sex couples can trust that their marriage will be legal nationwide, you may be considering marriage for yourself and your partner.
 Many legal considerations enter into a decision to marry, and you and your partner may wish to speak to an attorney before doing so, or to create a prenuptial agreement before getting married.
-Contact the skilled Englewood, New Jersey family law attorneys at Herbert & Weiss for a free consultation on your same-sex marriage legal questions, at 201-440-6300.
+Contact the skilled Englewood, New Jersey family law attorneys at Herbert & Weiss for a consultation on your same-sex marriage legal questions, at 201-440-6300.